Aliases for VKORC1L1 Gene

 GeneCards Summary for VKORC1L1 Gene

 VKORC1L1 (Vitamin K Epoxide Reductase Complex Subunit 1 Like 1) is a Protein Coding gene.
-Among its related pathways are Metabolism and Metabolism of water-soluble vitamins and cofactors.
+Diseases associated with VKORC1L1 include Vitamin K Deficiency Bleeding.
+Among its related pathways are Metabolism of fat-soluble vitamins and Metabolism.
 Gene Ontology (GO) annotations related to this gene include quinone binding and vitamin-K-epoxide reductase (warfarin-sensitive) activity.
+An important paralog of this gene is ENSG00000255439.

 Involved in vitamin K metabolism.
 Can reduce inactive vitamin K 2,3-epoxide to active vitamin K (in vitro), and may contribute to vitamin K-mediated protection against oxidative stress.
 Plays a role in vitamin K-dependent gamma-carboxylation of Glu residues in target proteins.